-Highlands Ranch Community Association, Inc. ("HRCA") writes to inform you of an incident that may affect the security of some of your personal information.
-This notice provides information about the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.
+ExecuSearch Holdings, LLC ("ExecuSearch") writes to inform you of an incident impacting the security of some of your personal information.
+While we are unaware of any identify theft or fraud occurring as a result of this incident, this letter provides information about the incident, our response, and resources available to you to help protect your information from potential misuse, should you feel it necessary to do so.